Meditations On My Marathon Memories

 A kind comment made at just the right time

 It only takes a second to make a memory that lasts a lifetime.

 There are thousands of victories on marathon day, and a million memories being made.
 I can see it in the other runners’ eyes, the way they hold their faces staunch with determination.
 Some feared they would not make it to the starting line, others worried they might make it to the finish line too late.

 There were sweaty hugs, and salty tears.
-I’ve seen how encouragement from a total stranger can mean the world to a poor shuffling soul who has almost nothing left in there tank, then they summoned unknown strength from a place they never knew existed.
+I’ve seen how encouragement from a total stranger can mean the world to a poor shuffling soul who has almost nothing left in their tank, then they summoned strength from a place they never knew existed.
 Trudging on with renewed hope, jaw set, eyes burning.
 The finish line for that person probably shattered every barrier to victory they ever had.
 At least I hope so.